 Avenue of Baobabs — Madagascar

-Tourists treasure the island of Menabe as the picture-perfect African getaway, but locals view it as nothing more than a dirt path neatly lined with trees.
-On the western island of Madagascar, a magnificent group of Baobab trees has been growing alongside this road for more than 2,800 years.
-The rare species are native to Madagascar and cannot be found anywhere else in the world!
+Tourists treasure the island of Menabe as the picture-perfect African getaway.
+In eastern Madagascar, a magnificent group of Baobab trees has been bordering this road for more than 2,800 years.
+These species are native to African countries and cannot be found anywhere else.

 Mount Kilimanjaro — Tanzania

-Whether your clients want to take photos from a distance or trek to the summit, a trip to Africa isn’t complete without seeing Mount Kilimanjaro.
-Located on the boundary between Tanzania and Kenya with an elevation of 19,341 ft (5,895 m), it’s the tallest mountain in Africa.
+A trip to Africa isn’t complete without seeing Mount Kilimanjaro.
+Located on the boundary between Tanzania and Kenya, it’s the tallest mountain in Africa.
 It’s also one of the Seven Summits, a collection of the tallest mountains in the world.

-More than 300,000 hikers attempt to climb this peak each year, making it a popular choice for both expert and novice hikers.
+More than 300,000 hikers attempt to climb this peak each year, making it a popular choice for every hiker.
 Visitors can witness a variety of wild species protected in Kilimanjaro National Park, including the severely endangered black rhinoceros.
-Adding this spot to your client’s itinerary will allow them to not only see one of the tallest peaks in the world but also experience the rich flora and fauna Africa has to offer!

 Maasai Mara National Reserve — Kenya